Benzoyl Peroxide: Benefits and How to Reduce Its Irritation

 Benzoyl Peroxide Side Effects.

-Unfortunately benzoyl peroxide is pretty irritating.
+Unfortunately benzoyl peroxide can be pretty irritating.
 One study found it caused contact dermatitis, or dry-red-itchy peeling skin in 67% of benzoyl peroxide users.
 (29) It’s also known to induce erythema (redness), and increase sun sensitivity.
 (30)

 The takeaway here is that it will make your skin drier than the turkey I made last thanksgiving (I’m a terrible cook, so that means VERY dry).
-However, there are some secret ways of minimizing its irritation without reducing its awesome acne fighting prowess. 😉
+However, there are some secret ways to minimize irritation without reducing its awesome acne fighting prowess. 😉